dankritz/scamdar/README.md

    - Color-coded risk level (Green/Orange/Red)
    - Safety message and recommendations
    - Detailed analysis motivation explaining the scoring
+   - Link to this GitHub repository for updates and support

 ## Safety Score Interpretation